 You like your TV.
 It makes binge watching more fun compared to your digital devices.

-On the flip side, all the gadgets that go with it like your cable box and DVD player are super unsightly.
-And let's not forget that tangle of cords that connects it all together.
+On the flip side, all the gadgets that go with it like your Apple TV or cable box are super unsightly.
+And let us not forget that tangle of cords that connect it all.

-These five DIY TV stands will conceal the hideous gear that works with your flat-screen.Continue to 2 of 6 below.
+These seven DIY TV stands will conceal the hideous gear that works with your flat-screen.Continue to 2 of 8 below.

-If you're looking for a cheap TV stand, you can pick up an IKEA Lack unit for less than $50.
-Unfortunately, it's open design won't conceal your devices and cords.
-And when it comes to style, it's a yawn.
+If you are looking for a cheap TV stand, you can pick up an IKEA Lack unit for around $50 or less.
+Unfortunately, the unit's open design will not conceal your devices and cords.
+And when it comes to style, it is a bit of a yawn.

-The DIY hatch doors keep video devices and cords out of sight.
-The wooden wine crate on the center shelf... creates a home for remote controls.
+The new hatch doors on the front keep devices and... cords out of sight.
+The wooden wine crate on the center shelf is a home for remote controls.

 They hacked several IKEA kitchen cabinets to create this unique TV storage system.
-The frosting on the cake are the pine panels used to decorate the top and sides of the console.
+The frosting on the cake is the pine panels used to decorate the top and sides of the console.

 Where are the wires?

-Holes drilled into the wall, and the back of the cabinets hide the cords that plug into the flatscreen.
-You can see the floor hogging entertainment center... this floating TV stand replaced here.Continue to 5 of 6 below.
+Holes drilled into the wall, and the back of the cabinets hide the cords that plug into the flat-screen.Continue to 5 of 8 below.

-It takes some vision to take something old and transform it into an item with a spanking new purpose.
-This DIY created by the smart blogger at Adventures in Creating gives new life to a bunch of old army green deposit boxes.
-Go figure!
+It takes vision to turn something old into a new item with a spanking fresh purpose.
+This DIY created by the smart blogger behind the Adventures in Creating reinvents a bunch of old army green, deposit boxes.

-The bank boxes were reassembled and painted white.
+First, the bank boxes were reassembled and then painted white.
 Afterward, they were mounted on hairpin legs.